 When you enable HDR On you can't change any picture settings.

-The Gigabyte AORUS FI27Q-X has very wide horizontal viewing angles, which is expected from an IPS panel.
+The Gigabyte FI27Q-X has very wide horizontal viewing angles, which is expected from an IPS panel.
 It's a great choice for co-op gaming, but you may notice a bit of color washout at very wide viewing angles.

 Once again, the vertical viewing angles are excellent.
 The image remains accurate if you mount it above eye level, but you may still see some color washout.